-Passport office strike likely to cause even longer delays - and what you can do about it.
+Passport office strike likely to cause even longer delays.

 Passport workers have gone on strike today over continued disputes over staff shortages and pay issues.
 Members of the Public and Commercial Services Union (PCS) have been faced with unprecedented levels of passport applications this year (the highest demand seen in 12 years), whilst austerity measures have significantly decreased the available workforce to process these.